Risk-Aware Aerocapture Guidance Through a Probabilistic Indicator Function: PAG: Probabilistic Indicator Function Predictor-Corrector Aerocapture Guidance Algorithm

-While FNPAG is a robust guidance algorithm, all guidance decisions are made based on the onboard mean state.
-Discrepancies between the onboard guidance and truth models can lead to suboptimal guidance decisions, especially when the vehicle is near the boundary between successful capture and escape.
+While \eFNPAG is a robust guidance algorithm, all guidance decisions are made based on the onboard mean state.
+Discrepancies between the onboard guidance and truth models can lead to suboptimal guidance decisions, especially when the vehicle is near the boundary between successful capture and failure (i.e. escape or impact).
 The use of a probabilistic indicator allows the guidance algorithm to account for the differences in these models and execute guidance decisions to increase the likelihood of successful capture.
 The GMVAE is particularly suitable for this task because it can efficiently cluster trajectory data and provide accurate modal probabilities.